P-G1977/Spooky_Match_Game/README.md

   * The music on / off button stops and restarts the music when clicked.

   * All features have been tested on Desktop, Tablet, and Mobile devices.

-## Bugs (Problems / Fixes)

-* When designing the basic version of the game I had a meeting with my Mentor who pointed out that the card flipping code could be broken by continually flipping the cards, because there was no restriction on clicking additional cards while two were already flipped, which could lead to unintended behavior.
-Upon further research on [StackOverflow](https://stackoverflow.com/questions/33498769/why-does-javascript-operator-return-the-second-expression) and [Reddit](https://www.reddit.com/r/learnprogramming/comments/qcc927/when_does_returns_the_first_falsy_value_and_when/) I added  ```if (firstCard && secondCard) return; ``` at the beginning of the click event.
-This ensures that once two cards are flipped, no further cards can be clicked until the current pair is either matched or flipped back.

-* Upon further development of the game I decided it would create a more unsettling environment to add music to the game.
-I talked about this to my Mentor who let me know that if I were to add music, I would need to add something to the game to turn the music off.
-I first added the music with the HTML ```<Audio loop controls>``` element.
-Unfortunately this revealed large, rather ugly audio default play, pause, and volume controls.
-I removed the "controls" from the ```<Audio>``` element and designed a ```<button>``` in HTML and styled ```.audio-toggle``` in CSS.
-Then after reading an article from [freeCodeCamp](https://forum.freecodecamp.org/t/power-on-off-button-to-control-audio/459693) created the JavaScript code using the ```audio``` variable.
-The ```id="audio-toggle"``` is used to toggle the music on and off, and the JavaScript logic listens for click and either plays or pauses the audio.
-I set the ```audio.volume = 0.2;```, as this sounded the best across the devices tested.
-At first I incorrctly placed the ```<button>``` outside of the game ```.wrapper``` and the audio on / off button was at the corner of the screen.
-After loading the game on my mobile i discovered the button was hidden underneath the game and I was unable to toggle the audio.
-After moving the HTML ```<button>``` inside the ```.game-container``` and placing correctly with CSS, the music on/off button was nicely placed in the game below the game title.

-* The last bug was simple to solve.
-I had to click the music on / off button twice to turn the music off, but after that it would click on / off without error.
-After looking at the game on DevTools and then looking at the JavaScript I realised I had incorrectly set the ```let isAudioPlaying = false;``` instead of ```let isAudioPlaying = true;```.
-This bug was then fixed and the music plays and toggles on / off without clicking twice.

-### Unfixed Bugs

-* There are no unfixed bugs

 ## Technologies Used